xcarnd/CarND-Path-Planning-Project/Model Documentation.md

 | lane_cost_cost | Penalizes lane changes. |
 | safe_distance_cost | Penalizes behaviors which will end up making the ego vehicle getting too close (or even collides) with others |

 The target lane is determined by behavior states.
 By choosing the state with minimum cost, I can determine where the ego vehicle shall be in the future.
+Codes for cost functions can be found in `cost_functions.cpp`.

 ### 2. How to determine the "constant speed" which is used in sampling.